stevegt/grid-cli/v2/doc/341-magic.md

 ## Decentralized Trie Cache

+The cache stores a copy of the returned bytes in the Trie, making them available for later lookups.
+The returned bytes include a signature from the handler certifying (promising) the accuracy of the completion.

+### Cache as a Decentralized Trie

 The cache is a decentralized Trie that allows for efficient storage and retrieval of byte sequences.
 Different nodes can store and replicate portions of the Trie structure to maintain decentralized resilience and availability.

+### Prior Art for Decentralized Tries

+1. **Ethereum's Merkle Patricia Trie**: Used in Ethereum to manage all accounts and transactions, providing a secure and verifiable data structure for fast lookups.
+2. **IPFS's Merkle DAG**: Utilizes a decentralized graph structure to store and retrieve files in a distributed network, ensuring data integrity and availability.
+3. **CTrie**: Concurrent tries used in parallel computing for lock-free data structures, allowing concurrent access and modifications without compromising data consistency.

 ### Ways to Store and Replicate Portions of the Cache